We work with more than 300 partners to bring you better travel deals

 Choose a month below to see average flight price and weather conditions.

-When is the best time to book flights to Israel?
+When is the best time to book a flight to Israel?

 Which day is cheapest to fly to Israel?